dotnet/docs/docs/core/install/linux-debian.md

 ## Supported distributions

-The following is a list of currently supported .NET Core releases and the versions of Debian they're supported on.
+The following table is a list of currently supported .NET Core releases and the versions of Debian they're supported on.
 These versions remain supported until either the version of [.NET Core reaches end-of-support](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) or the version of [Debian reaches end-of-life](https://wiki.debian.org/DebianReleases).

-The following table represents the support status of Debian and .NET Core.

 - A ✔️ indicates that the version of Debian or .NET Core is still supported.
-- A ❌ indicates that the version of Debian or .NET Core is not supported on that Debian release.
+- A ❌ indicates that the version of Debian or .NET Core isn't supported on that Debian release.
-- When both a version of Debian and a version of .NET Core both have ✔️ that OS and .NET combination are supported.
+- When both a version of Debian and a version of .NET Core have ✔️, that OS and .NET combination are supported.

 | Debian                   | .NET Core 2.1 | .NET Core 3.1 | .NET 5 Preview |
 |--------------------------|---------------|---------------|----------------|